keithbuhler/keithbuhler.github.io/index.md

-*"The Buhler Report" is a conversational blog about classical education, liberal arts, philosophy, politics, film, and more.
-Comments and emails from enemies and friends, new and old, are much appreciated.
-(Note: The comment functionality is currently under construction.)
-I aim to bring you timeless wisdom and current events.
+*"The Buhler Report" is a conversational blog delivering timeless wisdom and current events in classical education, liberal arts, philosophy, politics, film, and more.
+Reader comments and emails are much appreciated, whether positive or negative (Note: The comment functionality is currently under construction.)
 Thanks for reading!*

 <br>